Andy Rachleff: Career

+In late 2004, Rachleff retired from Benchmark Capital.
+He began teaching technology entrepreneurship courses at Stanford Graduate School of Business in January 2005.

 In 2008, Rachleff co-founded Wealthfront (formerly known as kaChing).
 In December 2011, the company launched its automated investment service.
 Rachleff was the CEO and president until Adam Nash succeeded him on January 1, 2014.
 He returned to the CEO role on October 31, 2016 and is CEO and chairman of the company.

 Rachleff teaches courses on technology entrepreneurship at Stanford Graduate School of Business.
 He is a trustee of the University of Pennsylvania, chairman of the board of overseers for its School of Engineering and Applied Science and vice chairman of its endowment investment committee.
 He is also a board member of the Damon Runyon Cancer Research Foundation.

-Rachleff has a BS from the University of Pennsylvania and an MBA from Stanford University.
+Board memberships and philanthropy

+In 2000, Rachleff joined the University of Pennsylvania Board of Advisors for the school of engineering.
+Five years later, he also joined the University of Pennsylvania board of trustees, serving as Chairman of the university's endowment investment committee.
+He is also a member of the university's executive committee.